GauBen/gautier.dev/src/articles/2026-09-10-svelte-for-templating/index.md

 </ul>
 ```

-This should be enough to get you started on using Svelte as a templating language, but we can go a bit further with a few more tools.
+This should be enough to get you started on using Svelte as a templating language, but please be aware that this approach is limited:

+- Your Svelte code is inlined in a JS string, with no syntax highlighting or editor support.
+You can improve your experience a bit by loading the code from a separate `.svelte` file with `fs.readFileSync("./List.svelte", "utf-8")`.
+- You are limited to a single component, which cannot import other components itself.
+You can use [`{#snippet}`](https://svelte.dev/docs/svelte/snippet) to factor out common pieces within this single component though.

+We can go a bit further (and lift these limitations) with a few more tools.

 ## With a bundler